Brazil's Lula picks Amazon defender for environment minister

 Others were more hopeful.
 Neri Geller, a lawmaker of the agribusiness caucus who acted as a bridge to Lula during the campaign, said things had changed since Silva’s departure in 2008.

-“At the time, Marina Silva was perhaps a little too extremist, but people from the agro sector also had some extremists,” he said, also citing a strengthened legal framework around environmental protection.
+“At the time, Marina Silva was perhaps a little too extremist, but people from the agro sector also had some extremists,” he said, citing a strengthened legal framework around environmental protection as well.
 “I think she matured and we matured.
 We can make progress on important agenda items for the sector while preserving (the environment) at the same time.”

 Silva and Brazil stand to benefit from a rejuvenated Amazon Fund, which took a hit in 2019 when Norway and Germany froze new cash transfers after Bolsonaro excluded state governments and civil society from decision-making.
 The Norwegian Embassy in Brazil praised “the clear signals” from Lula about addressing deforestation.